 How do we deliver placements at Broadmeadow?

-Teaching placements are usually facilitated through the universities who have a good relationship with our qualified mentors.
+Teaching placements are usually facilitated through the universities that have a good relationship with our qualified mentors.
 Universities we are currently linked with are Birmingham City University, Wolverhampton University and University College Birmingham.
 A full package of support is given to trainee teachers including regular observations, mentor meetings and target setting.
-Trainees are also encouraged to make the most out of their placement by observing good practice and linking with external services, they are also often invited to staff meeting and training events as well as Parent Evening.
+Trainees are also encouraged to make the most out of their placement by observing good practice and linking with external services, they are also often invited to staff meetings and training events as well as Parent Evening.

-Those on appropriate courses get in touch with Clare Temple our placement co-ordinator who will invite them into school for an initial visit.
-During the visit she will give them a tour of school, talk them through the student handbook, various paperwork and policies.
+Those on appropriate courses get in touch with Clare Temple our placement coordinator who will invite them into school for an initial visit.
+During the visit, she will give them a tour of the school, talk them through the student handbook, various paperwork and policies.
 They will be placed in a class appropriate to their course requirements and the class team will ensure the student has opportunities to complete observations, coursework etc. Termly meetings are planned to ensure students are happy and are getting all the opportunities they need to complete their placement with us.